agude/agude.github.io/_posts/2018-01-19-should_i_get_a_phd.md

 {% capture file_dir %}/files/phd-should-i-go/{% endcapture %}

-When I was fourteen, I knew that I was destined to become a physics professor, so when I finished my BA at UC Berkeley[^1] it never even crossed my mind to do anything but go to graduate school.
+When I was fourteen, I knew that I was destined to become a physics professor, so when I finished my BA at UC Berkeley[^bear] it never even crossed my mind to do anything but go to graduate school.
 After all, one must first go to graduate school to become a professor, and a professorship was in my future.
-Ergo, graduate school (specifically, the University of Minnesota[^2]) was the next step in my journey.
+Ergo, graduate school (specifically, the University of Minnesota[^umn]) was the next step in my journey.

+[^bear]: Go Bears! 🐻
+[^umn]: Go Golden Gophers! [🐿️](https://twitter.com/goldythegopher/status/657228811751264256)

 Seven years later, as a freshly minted PhD in particle physics, I went straight to [Insight Data Science][insight] to begin a career in Silicon Valley.
 The dream of becoming a physics professor had long since been abandoned.
-I never even applied for a [postdoc position][postdoc], which would have been the next step in the process.[^3]
+I never even applied for a [postdoc position][postdoc], which would have been the next step in the process.[^pd]

 [insight]: https://www.insightdatascience.com
 [postdoc]: https://en.wikipedia.org/wiki/Postdoctoral_researcher
+[^pd]: A postdoc is a position used to gain more experience before applying for professorships.
+Graduates often spend five to six years doing multiple postdocs, which are all but required to land a professorship.

 So what caused me to redirect my ambitions and energy?
-What was it that, despite thoroughly enjoying my six years in Minnesota,[^4] has led me to wonder if I would still do it again were I to be given a second chance?
+What was it that, despite thoroughly enjoying my six years in Minnesota,[^year_off] has led me to wonder if I would still do it again were I to be given a second chance?
 And what should my answer be when I am asked by students whether they should pursue a physics PhD?
 These are not easy questions to answer, nor will any particular answer be suitable for all, but if you are wondering if you should follow in my footsteps (or wondering about the road not taken), then a review of my experiences may reveal insights.

+[^year_off]: I was forced to take a year off after undergrad; [a story I shared in another post][grad_post].
+[grad_post]: {% post_url 2018-03-14-a_career_starts_with_rejection %}

 ## You learn a lot